Google Analytics 4 Explore Reports: Spilling the Tea on How to Set Yourself Up for Success in Google Analytics 4

 • The first is by accessing the segment builder UI and selecting what kind of segment you wish to build.
 There are three different custom segments and a few prebuilt suggested segments you can choose to select:

-1. User Segments – are used to display and create various subsets of users who fit some given criteria/data point at some point over their “lifetime”.
-This means that if a user, during one of their many sessions, completes an event (Add To Cart in the below example) that fulfills the segment filter requirements, then all the information from the lifetime of that user will be included with that segment.
-An example of this would be the average session duration or event count would be a summation of that user’s lifetime across multiple sessions.
+1. User Segments – Are used to display and create various subsets of users who fit some given criteria/data point at some point over the selected timeframe.
+This means that if a user, during one of their few different sessions, completes an event (Add To Cart in the below example) that fulfills the segment filter requirements, then all the other session and events from the selected timeframe for that user will also be included with that segment.
+An example of this would be the average session duration, or event count would be a summation of all the events and sessions the user completed for the selected timeframe.

-3. Event Segments – are used to create and display a subset of event level data if it fits the given set(s) of segment filters.
+3. Event Segments – Are used to create and display a subset of event level data if it fits the given set(s) of segment filters.
 This means that if a user completes an event (Add To Cart in the below example) that fulfills the segment filter requirements, only the event level data will be included.
-Thus, if they complete a purchase event of a specific widget and that is what fulfills segment filter requirements, the event count would just include that event, rather than the summation of the total event count of that session or user’s lifetime.
+Thus, if they complete a purchase event of a specific widget and that is what fulfills segment filter requirements, the event count would just include that event, rather than the summation of the total event count of that session.

 • The second option is actually one of my favorite features in the Explore Report section, no cap.
 This option is accessed by identifying a group of users either on a graph or in a table cell and right-clicking on that user group.
 From here, a pop-up will appear and allow users to create a segment.
 Depending on the type of Exploration Report you right-click on, different segment options may appear.
 I know—this feature slaps.